Pengwei-Yang/D4PVP/datasets/clinvar_esp_caddv1/README.md

   Given this information, there should only be multiple lines for a single variant position if it lands in multiple genes, which is not the case for a majority of the duplicate entries in the files provided on the DANN github website.
 The only resolution that makes sense is that the raw data files provided by the CADD authors on their [download page](http://cadd.gs.washington.edu/download) were used to extract these variant annotations, since these files contain multiple entries for many genomic positions.
 This also begs the question whether the CADD and DANN authors used the multi-annotation per variant position files for their model testing or collapsed them down to a single entry per variant position.
 Based on communication with the DANN first author, Daniel Quanq, the files provided were the data used in the analysis from the paper and 10,000 were sampled from the ClinVar and 10,000 sampled from ESP datasets.

-### Summary for DANN ClinVar-ESP dataset

-The best source of the ClinVar-ESP dataset in its (semi) original form as provided by the DANN author(s) are in the files clinvar_CADD.tsv.gz and ESP6500_CADD.tsv.gz.
-The "imputed" feature files (clinvar_imputed.csv and ESP6500_imputed.csv) represent what was originally done to format the original CADD v1.0 feature set to input into a model.
-These contain 61406 total variants (29315 pathogenic and 32091 benign variants) and 949 expanded features.